kanishk-Panchal/PULSE-Architecture-Showcase/README.md

 ## 🔄 The 5-Step Transaction Flow

-1. **Initiate:** Merchant generates the bill on the PULSE terminal; customer enters their 10-digit mobile number.
+1. **Initiate:** Merchant generates the bill on the PULSE terminal; customer enters their 10-digit mobile number or selects their bank.
-2. **Capture & Hash:** Hardware captures liveness/minutiae and generates a SHA-256 hash.
+2. **Capture & Encrypt:** Hardware captures liveness/minutiae and instantly generates an RSA-2048 encrypted PID block.
-3. **Secure Transmission:** Terminal sends the encrypted payload via Wi-Fi/NB-IoT to the PULSE Switch.
+3. **Secure Transmission:** Terminal sends the ultra-light encrypted payload via **embedded NB-IoT (M2M eSIM)** to the PULSE Switch (No Wi-Fi dependency).
 4. **Zero-Knowledge Verification:** The Switch queries the simulated UIDAI CIDR (`mock-databases/uidai_vault.json`) to authenticate identity.
 5. **Instant Settlement:** The Switch triggers simulated NPCI rails, debiting the Payer's CBS (`mock-databases/sbi.json`) and crediting the Merchant's CBS.